MatheoMontes/PrestashopMigrations/README.md

 # PrestashopMigrations
-Ready PHP Database Migrations for Prestashop
+Ready PHP Database Migrations for Prestashop with Phinx